Langevin diffusions on the torus: estimation and applications: Simulation study

 \subsubsection{Other processes}

 The WC diffusion has a remarkably different drift from the WN process (Figure \ref{fig:ld}).
-Table \ref{tab:wc} gives the REs for E, SO, and PDE, whose global performance is: PDE ($0.9727$), SO ($0.4587$), and E ($0.4131$).
-The supremacy of the PDE, except for small drift ($\alpha=0.5$) and $\Delta=0.05$, is absolute.
-This is explained by the fact that the tpd quickly becomes highly non-WN (multimodal, ``heavy tails'', peaked), both the opposite defining features of the pseudo-tpds.
-Thus, Table \ref{tab:wc} is an illustration of the low efficiency of applying the Euler and Shoji-Ozaki pseudo-likelihoods for highly non-WN processes at arbitrary $\Delta$'s.
+As a consequence, the tpd of the WC diffusion quickly becomes highly non-WN (multimodal, ``heavy tails'', peaked), both the opposite defining features of the pseudo-tpds.
+This affects the relative efficiencies for E, SO, and PDE given in Table \ref{tab:wc}, whose global performance is: PDE ($0.9727$), SO ($0.4587$), and E ($0.4131$).
+The supremacy of the PDE, except for small drift ($\alpha=0.5$) and $\Delta=0.05$, is evident.
+Thus, Table \ref{tab:wc} is an illustration of the low efficiency of applying the Euler and Shoji--Ozaki pseudo-likelihoods for highly non-WN processes at arbitrary\nopagebreak[4] $\Delta$'s. \\

-Finally, Table \ref{tab:mivm} shows the REs of E and SO for a mivM diffusion with antipodal means.
+Finally, Table \ref{tab:mivm} shows the relative efficiencies of E and SO for a mivM diffusion with antipodal means.
 In order to avoid spurious maximums, $q$ was estimated by SMLE and then kept fixed when optimizing the approximate likelihood.
 The global performances are: SO ($0.9655$), and E ($0.8920$).
 The analysis by $\Delta$'s shows that, as in the WC diffusion, SO is performing better than E except for $\Delta=0.05$.
 However, inspection of the tpd shows a prevalent multimodality, which points towards a low efficiency of the pseudo-likelihoods when $\Delta$ is not small.